A Deep Breath of Sky 02

 How to choreograph the audience

 So how do you manage the movement of the audience within space?
-Some images require specific movements – look up, look down, turn around but what about movement between the images?
+Some images need specific movements – look up, look down, turn around but what about movement between the images?
 Should this be `heavy-handed’ management or light-handed?
 Where to start the experience?
-Should you just leave it to the viewer or entice them with a breadcrumb trail to take a certain route?
+Should you leave it to the viewer or entice them with a breadcrumb trail to take a certain route?

 Tools of choreography

-Image placement becomes important – you can tease the viewer to move in a certain direction teasing with glimpses of an image or presenting it in a different form as a landscape or an arch.
+Image placement becomes important – you can tease the viewer to move in a certain direction teasing with glimpses of an image or present it in a different form as a landscape or an arch.

 Sound